SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 ## More pupils

 It is likely that pupils will want to compare their V/t graphs...
-Welcome to the Vertigo project!
+Welcome to the Vertigo project.